Brandon-Martinez27/fitbit_time_series_forecasting/README.md

 ## About the Project
 ### Goals
 - Clean the current data set.
-Document the code that take the original source to the workable data.
+Document the code that takes the original source to the workable data.
 - Draw conclusions on the individual who wore the fitness tracker
 - Make predictions on the two weeks of missing data
 ### Background